algotrade-research/Statisical-Arbitrage/README.md

 ## Data
 The data is taken from Algotrade Database from 06/2021-12/2024 using the daily closing price.
 Data is stored in the optimization_data folder.

-## Implementation
- I formed combinations by employing clustering techniques, the Johansen cointegration test, and generate signals by using the s-score of the Ornstein-Uhlenbeck process.
 ### Installation

 - **Requirement:** `pip`, `virtualenv`